 A resume is a required component of a completed application.
 Please attach one to your electronic application.
 The resume is not a substitute for the personal statement.

 Partial merit scholarships are available for highly qualified students entering the LLM program.
 All admitted LLM students will be automatically considered for merit scholarships, based on previous academic performance and professional experience.
 There is no separate application for scholarships.

 Additional Requirements for International Applicants

-All appropriate documentation must be sent by admitted students and received and approved by the College of Law before the school will issue an I-20 (Application for Student Visa).
+All appropriate documentation must be received and approved by the College of Law before the school will issue an I-20 (Application for Student Visa).